 If you’re a fan of Game of Thrones and enjoy an outdoor adventure, then follow Shepherd’s Steps up the basalt columns of Giant’s Causeway for spectacular views of the Atlantic horizon.
-If the hike has you worn, then take a rest in the “Wishing Chair,” a place in the stone which has been worn into a smooth seat by hopeful travelers.
-Legend has it that the basalt columns of Giant’s Causeway are the remains of a bridge connecting Ireland and Scotland, built by warring giants of yesteryear.
+Legend has it that the 40,000 basalt columns of Giant’s Causeway are the remains of a bridge connecting Ireland and Scotland, built by warring giants of yesteryear.
 This natural wonder is now a UNESCO World Heritage Site and is well worth a day trip.

-Journey along the west coast to County Clare and the legendary Cliffs of Moher - especially if you’re interested in nature and geology.
+During your Ireland vacation, journey along the west coast to County Clare and the legendary Cliffs of Moher - especially if you’re interested in nature and geology.
 Peer down from the rocky outcrop and you’ll see the swelling waters of the Atlantic Ocean 509 feet below.
 Over twenty bird species make their home here, so keep an eye out for puffins and peregrine falcons.
 As part of a UNESCO Global Park.
 One way to explore the area is on horseback - your Tourlane Travel Expert will organize this for you if you so desire.

 The beautifully preserved 15th-century castle is world-famous for a single stone.
-The Blarney Stone is of uncertain origins but said to give the gift of eloquence to anyone brave enough to kiss it—to reach it all you have to do is hang upside down from the ramparts.
-See whether the charm worked on the walk around the lake.
-If this lush foliage doesn’t make a poet out of you, nothing will.
+Local folklore states that the Blarney Stone gives the gift of eloquence to anyone brave enough to kiss it—to reach it, all you have to do is hang upside down from the ramparts.
+Be sure to include this spectacular medieval castle in your Ireland vacation.

-Once part of the Kylemore Abbey Estate, the Connemara National Park is the epitome of Irish wilderness and is perfect for nature lovers.
+Situated in the west of Ireland in County Galway, the Connemara National Park is the epitome of Irish wilderness and is perfect for nature lovers.
 Spanning more than 2,000 hectares, visitors will see bogs, heath, and woodlands, not to mention the mighty peaks of Benbaun and Muckanaght.
 Explore this romantic backcountry by foot or car, keeping an eye out for grazing Connemara Ponies.
 Consider spending two to three days in this beautiful area of Ireland.